Insurer Solvency Information

 The Company is required to hold $5,000,000 minimum solvency capital at the company level.
 The RBNZ minimum solvency margin requirements are specific to the respective individual statutory funds.

 The actual solvency capital below is inclusive of a provision for business close down and compensation costs.
-As a result of the cancellation of the insurance contracts for statutory funds 1 and 3 at 31 March 2021, there have been material changes to the policy liabilities and the minimum solvency capital calculation for these statutory funds only allows for asset risks.
-In respect of statutory funds 2 and 4 there is an allowance for insurance risk and asset risk in the minimum solvency capital calculations.
+As a result of the cancellation of the insurance contracts for statutory funds 1, 3 and 4 at 30 September 2021, there have been material changes to the policy liabilities and the minimum solvency capital calculation for these statutory funds only allows for asset risks.
+In respect of statutory fund 2 there is an allowance for insurance risk and asset risk in the minimum solvency capital calculations.

 Further details about the proposed closure of Lifetime Income Limited can be found on pages 9 and 10 of its financial statements for the year ended 31 March 2021, which are filed with the Companies Office (https://companies-register.companiesoffice.govt.nz/).